 As part of the evening, you’ll also enjoy a rare and intimate performance by Kathryn herself.
 Paired with a delicious dinner, wine, and great company.

 Come celebrate with us, connect with fellow opera lovers, and help us toast to an exciting new chapter at Opera in the Heights.
-Proceeds will support the singers and musicians of our upcoming production of Stephen Sondheim’s A Little Night Music.

 Event Details: